Your current customers will never be excited about paying more. But that’s not why raising prices is so difficult.

 The lesson was hard-learned but learned nonetheless.
 Here’s how to skip the painful part and get it right the first time.

-The process of raising prices for existing customers
+How to raise prices for existing customers

 A solid process for increasing prices limits risk.
 If you own the project, and someone should, ”your job is to hedge as much risk as you possibly can going into a live test.”